Hiring Postdoctoral Research Fellow

 Programmatic support (40%)

-- Support the implementation of seminars, workshops, and international conferences/symposia sponsored by the Center, ensuring scientific rigor.
+- Support the conceptualization and implementation of seminars, workshops, and other high-profile events, ensuring scientific rigor.

-- Assist with course development at Harvard Chan and/or in ExecEd, HarvardX, or short courses.
+- Assist with curriculum/course development at Harvard Chan and/or in ExecEd, HarvardX, or short courses.

-- Aid in the development of measurement tools and the creation and updating of repositories of well-being measures, resilience measures, and evidence-based interventions.
+- Contribute to the development of well-being measurement tools and curated repositories of evidence-based interventions.

-- Participate in the evaluation of grant proposals or student funding awarded by the Center.
+- Participate in the evaluation of grant proposals or student funding initiatives.

 Schedule